dcmartin/hassio-addons/motion/README.md

 #### Option: `cameras`

-Some add-on configuration options are for _all_ cameras, as in the example above.
+Motion configuration options are for _all_ cameras, as in the example above.
+Each camera must also be defined with a minimum set of characteristics.

 Options which can be specified on a per camera basis are: